-The goal of feedback is to provide useful information that helps a person improve and develop.
-This information can reinforce positive behaviors, or point out blind spots.
+The goal of feedback is for the coachee to have useful information to help them improve and develop.
+This information can reinforce positive behaviors or identify blind spots.
 Feedback is both reinforcing and corrective in nature.

 The biggest obstacle in giving corrective feedback is breaking through the person’s defenses so that they will be able to somewhat objectively evaluate what is shared with them.

 We often use tricks to make feedback more palatable, like the “feedback sandwich” in which you give a critical feedback sandwiched between two affirming comments.
 Or the 3 + 1 feedback where you give three positive points first to warm them up to the one corrective feedback.
 I have a friend who told me about his experience on the receiving end of this approach.
 The conversation went like this:

 “Becky, nice job keeping the group discussion on track today,” her colleague Paul started.

 “Thanks,” she replied, feeling genuinely affirmed.

 “And I noticed how you drew out the quiet people,” Paul continued.
 In Becky’s mind defensive alarm bells start humming softly.
 “He just gave me two complements in a row,” she thought, “If there’s a third I’m in trouble.”

 Paul went on, “Also, I appreciate how you pushed us to action steps.”
 Three.
 She knew it!
 Something negative is coming next.
 She could feel her heart beating faster and heat in her face.
 In her mind, she already began discounting what he might say—even before she heard it.
 “Funny,” she told me, “I didn’t feel defensive at all after the first complement.”

 Her colleague continued, “I wonder if I could give you some feedback…”

 “Sure,” she replied.
 We have to say this, don’t we?